KittyGiraudel/site/_posts/2014-04-01-pushing-sass-placeholders-further.md

   @include extend(hide-text, $extend: false);
 }</code></pre>

-This technique is great if you want to redure the number of mixins.
+This technique is great if you want to reduce the number of mixins.
 Indeed, you have only one `extend()` mixin, and all the placeholders you want.
 When you create a placeholder, all you have to do is adding its core content in the mixin by adding a `@else if ($class == my-placeholder)` clause.

 However it can quickly become very messy when you have a lot of placeholders to deal with.
 I can see the `extend()` mixin's core being dozens of lines long which is probably not a good idea.
-Also, I don't like having a lot of conditional statements, especially since Sass doesn't provide a `switch` directive.
+Also, I don't like having a lot of conditional statements, especially since [Sass doesn't and won't ever provide a `@switch` directive](https://github.com/nex3/sass/issues/554).
 </section>
 <section id="improving-the-improved-version">
 ## Improving the improved version [#](#improving-the-improved-version)

 That being said, I liked Matt's idea so I tried to push things even further!
 To prevent from having a succession of conditional directives, we need a loop.
 And to use a loop, we need either a list or a map.

-What's cool with CSS declarations is they look like key/values from a map.
+What's cool with CSS declarations is they look like keys/values from a map.
 I think you can see where this is going.

 My idea was to move all the mixin's core to a configuration map so it only deals with logical stuff.
 Let me explain with an example; what if we had a map like this: